threatgrid/ctia/README.md

 ### As a security operator, I would like to whitelist my internal IPs

 ### As a security operator, I would like to record that an indicator was wrong

+### As a security device, I would like to pull down a set of verdicts as a feed
+ - all new verdicts for a given observable type in this hour, or day?
+ - all verdicts currently active for a given observable type?
+ - limit to N items
+ - needs to be paginated